aws/aws-cdk/packages/@aws-cdk/integ-tests/README.md

 #### Chain ApiCalls

 Sometimes it may be necessary to chain API Calls.
 Since each API call is its own resource, all you need to do is add a dependency between the calls.
-There is an helper method `then` that can be used.
+There is an helper method `next` that can be used.

 ```ts
 declare const integ: IntegTest;